 By 2016, it was clear that Iván Mordisco did not support the peace process.
 He solidified his stance by sending a letter to the FARC negotiating team in Cuba, making it clear that the 1st Front would not demobilize.
 Additionally, he invited all "guerrillas and militia members" who did not agree with the peace process to "continue the insurgent struggle."
 These statements made him the first senior FARC leader to dissent.

 Iván Mordisco is reputed as being a particularly violent leader, with disdain for civilian populations.
 With the blow to the dissident cause that was the death of Edgar Mesías Salgado, alias “Rodrigo Cadete,” Mordisco became a key player in Gentil Duarte's plan to unite the FARC dissidents and had been been tasked with running this operation in northern Colombia.

-As commander of the 1st Front since 2012, Iván Mordisco has been behind crimes such as the extortion of tradesmen, farmers and other rural inhabitants, illegal mining, and ordered an increase in the planting, processing and trafficking of coca in Guaviare.
+As commander of the 1st Front since 2012, Iván Mordisco was behind crimes such as the extortion of tradesmen, farmers and other rural inhabitants, illegal mining, and ordered an increase in the planting, processing and trafficking of coca in Guaviare.
 At the end of that year, the Ombudsman's Office reported that the organization, already in open dissent, forcibly recruited an unknown number of youths in rural Miraflores.

-Iván Mordisco controls illicit crop cultivation, illegal mining and drug routes corridors for the transport of cocaine through Guaviare, Vaupés, Vichada and the south of Meta.
-The 1st Front has also opened drug trafficking routes through northern Amazonas, in the area of Puerto Córdoba and La Pedrera, where the Apaporis and Caqueta rivers provide a route to Brazil.
+Iván Mordisco controlled illicit crop cultivation, illegal mining and drug routes corridors for the transport of cocaine through Guaviare, Vaupés, Vichada and the south of Meta.
+The 1st Front has also opened drug trafficking routes through northern Amazonas, in the area of Puerto Córdoba and La Pedrera, where the Apaporis and Caquetá rivers provide a route to Brazil.

-Iván Mordisco is believed to currently be based in the department of Guaviare, particularly around the municipalities of Calamar, Miraflores and San José del Guaviare.
+Iván Mordisco was believed to be based in the department of Guaviare, particularly around the municipalities of Calamar, Miraflores and San José del Guaviare.
 His most important area of control is the Barranquillita area of Miraflores.